lee772943638-design/SiFli-SDK/example/pm/jdi/README_EN.md

 PVDD: Chip main power input
 AVDD: Chip audio

-1. Hardware modifications may cause significant deviations in test results
+* 1. If there are hardware modifications, it may cause significant deviations in test results
-2. Power supply voltage mismatch with required voltage may also cause significant deviations in test results (5V power supply is used)
+* 2. Mismatched power supply voltage will also cause significant deviations in test results (using 5V power supply)
-3. If the screen cannot refresh normally, check whether the pins on the screen adapter board are correctly connected to the board
+* 3. If the screen cannot properly refresh, check whether the pins on the screen adapter board are correctly connected to the board

-* Troubleshooting steps: Remove the original 5V power supply and remove the jumper caps for VDDIO, PVDD, and AVDD.
+* Troubleshooting steps: You can remove the original 5V power supply and remove the jumper caps of VDDIO, PVDD, and AVDD.
 These three paths can be powered individually using the power consumption test tool, while the other two paths are powered through external VCC.
-This allows for individual power consumption testing to identify which power path has abnormalities (note that VCC_3V3 also needs to be powered separately as it powers the screen).
+This allows single-path power consumption testing to identify which power source has abnormalities (note that VCC_3V3 also needs to be powered separately as it powers the screen).